Retrospective: The New Zealand Nature T-shirt Company—Surface Active, 1986–2021

 Surface Active T-shirts celebrate New Zealand’s unique assets

-The 2021 delightful digital art collection in our two e-stores that I have been developing since 2008 is based on the archive of our ‘analogue’ and computer aided Surface Active Artwear range 1986–2004.
+The 2021 digital design collection in our two online retail stores, that I have been developing since 2008, is based on the archive of our ‘analogue’ and computer aided Surface Active New Zealand Nature T-shirt Company range produced 1986–2004.

 The mechanics of hand-screen printing fabric do not change